eosplace/awesome-eos/README.md

 - [UNICO](https://www.unico.global/) - "Cryptocollectibles as a Service" i.e. a platform to turn any digital content into limited-edition cryptocollectibles and sell them.
 - [Worbli](https://www.worbli.io/) - The future of banking and financial blockchain services
 - [Zimbra](https://www.worbli.io/) - Container-based, cloud-native product that can leverage the advancements of blockchain technology.
+- [ONE](http://www.onechain.one/) - ONE is an one-stop platform that Integrated digital wallet, decentralized exchange and decentralized chat, supports all EOS based crypto-assets.

 ## Block Producers Candidates

 #### [Last Report](https://busy.org/@eosgo/eos-block-producer-candidate-report-10-may-30-2018/) :zap: